Ston14/Ston14/README.md

 ## 🚀 About Me

 - I'm currently a Student of [2600](https://ecole2600.com).
-- I write, articles and writeup of CTF Challenges on my website [Br4guette.zip](https://br4guette.zip), accumulating over 20k views within just 2 months.
+- I write, articles and writeup of CTF Challenges on my website [Br4guette.zip](https://br4guette.zip).
 - Fondator and Dev of the project [pyDFIR](https://github.com/PyDFIR/pyDFIRRam), contributing to the forensics community.
 - Member of CTF Team [Phreaks 2600](https://phreaks2600.fr) and also a member of MadeInFrance